Review of an Administrative Monetary Penalty by the Chief Electoral Officer

 - Judicial Review

-Section 508.1 of the Canada Elections Act (the Act) provides that any person or entity that
+Section 508.1 of the Act provides that any person or entity that:

-commits a violation and is liable to pay an administrative monetary penalty.
+commits a violation and is liable to pay an AMP.

-If you have received a notice of violation from the Commissioner of Canada Elections and you disagree with the content of the notice, you may request a review of the amount of the penalty, the facts of the violation, or both.
+If you have received a notice of violation from the Commissioner and you disagree with the content of the notice, you may request a review of the amount of the penalty, the facts of the violation, or both.

 You can request a review: